 The Virginia Department of Social Services supports low-income families through a variety of programs and resources designed to help meet their basic needs.
 Our work empowers families to achieve economic self-sufficiency and shape strong futures for themselves.

-The Division of Child Care and Early Childhood Development (CCED) is committed to the quality, availability and affordability of child care in Virginia.
-CCED provides guidance and support to parents, child care providers and the community to ensure safe and healthy environments for children.
+The Child Care Subsidy Program (CCSP) is committed to the quality, availability and affordability of child care in Virginia.
+CCSP provides guidance and support to parents, child care providers and the community to ensure safe and healthy environments for children.

 The Division of Child Support Enforcement (DCSE) collaborates with custodial and non-custodial parents to ensure Virginia's children receive financial and family engagement support to grow and thrive.